emacsmirror/time-block/README.md

                                       "You have decided not to check news currently.\nStill start elfeed?")
   "Start `elfeed'.

-Time blocked according to `time-block-command-groups'."
+Time blocked according to `time-block-groups'."
   (interactive)
   (elfeed))
 ```